naninovel/docs/docs/guide/special-effects.md

 ### Standalone Effects

-You can add a custom standalone effect (implemented via a prefab, like the "Rain" and "Snow" built-in effects) by adding the effect prefab via spawn resources managers (`Naninovel -> Resources -> Spwan`) and using [@spawn] and [@despawn] commands in the same way as with the built-in effects.
+You can add a custom standalone effect (implemented via a prefab, like the "Rain" and "Snow" built-in effects) by adding the effect prefab via spawn resources manager (`Naninovel -> Resources -> Spwan`) and using [@spawn] and [@despawn] commands in the same way as with the built-in effects.

 ![](https://i.gyazo.com/45b9d8fb51ffb368ff9f792221f10ca6.png)